qubic/wallet-app-dapp/walletConnectArchitecture.md

 |--|--|
 |tick| Number | The tick that the transfer was scheduled for |

 On error a standard `JsonRpcError` is received.
-Its the `errorMessage` property for details
+Its the `errorMessage` and `errorCode` properties for details

 ### qubic_signTransaction